[[caption-width-right:320:I can't see zilch in this room!]]It should be fun and all, but these boards and mini-games take it to a different level.

 * ''Merry Go Chomp'' and ''Stacked Deck'' are both 100% up to chance in who wins and who loses.
 And of course since they're Battle Mini-games there's going to be a lot of money going to a single player for no reason as a result.
 In Merry Go Chomp, if the chomp gets a color that no one's on, the wheel will spin again until a color with a player on it gets chosen, without you even getting a chance to choose a different color (as you do after a player is eliminated).
 Stacked Deck gives you a chance to screw the other players over if you pull a Boo, but beware as the scrambled order is random.

-* Game Guy's mini-games are also totally luck-based, and while that is kind of the idea (being gambling games and all) landing on a Game Guy space or having a Lucky Charm used on a player forces them to wager every last coin they have on the game.
+* Game Guy's mini-games are also totally luck-based, and while that is kind of the idea (being gambling games and all) landing on a Game Guy space or having a Lucky Charm used on a player forces them to wager every last coin they have on the game, meaning they will be completely broke if they lose.
 This is ESPECIALLY bad if the game happens to be the rare but gravely dangerous Game Guy Roulette, where you have to choose a roulette section and hope the shell lands on it, or you lose (the biggest section is the Koopa, which only takes up 6 out of 21 spaces, or less than 1/3).
 Fortunately the winnings don't count towards one of the bonus stars at the end of a Battle Royale, but losing can be crippling, especially on Duel Boards.

 * Mario's Puzzle Party.
 Whilst this mini-game is a puzzle mini-game and requires puzzle solving, this mini-game falls under this category mostly because [[TheComputerIsACheatingBastard the computer has the power to know where the big combos are right from the start - even on Easy]].
 The only real way to win is to pile up in blocks and hope for a big combo - [[LuckBasedMission which depends mostly on luck]].